-I think they’re whimsical and, like I said, it’s fun to “think outside the pumpkin” and use burlap for leaves and twine for vine.
+I think they’re whimsical and, like I said, it’s fun to “think outside the pumpkin”.
+It’s fun use burlap for leaves and twine for vine.

 The second set of pumpkins involved bit of sewing, but first I had to create a base using some scrap barn wood (much like we did for our bowling ball pumpkin).
 Using my drill with a spade bit, I made a hole to stick a railroad tie spike in.

 Since I love to sew, I already had an idea of how to assemble the rest.
 I created a stencil with the shape of an eye, 9″ long and about 4″ wide at the widest point.
 Cut out 6 and sew.
-Although I chose to do mine with rough edges and seams exposed, but they could be flipped inside out to create a finished look too.
+Although I chose to do mine with seams exposed, they could be created with a finished look too.

 I think these are DA BOMB!
 I seriously had to hold myself back from making dozens of these.
 Why not, right?
 I have a 5 gallon bucket of spikes and bolts just begging for a purpose. perfect.